chefspec/chefspec/README.md

 # License
 MIT - see the accompanying LICENSE file for details.

+# Changelog
+To see what has changed in recent versions see the [CHANGELOG](https://github.com/acrmp/chefspec/blob/master/CHANGELOG.md)

 # Contributing
 Additional matchers and bugfixes are welcome!
 Please fork and submit a pull request on an individual branch per change.